hugomelendez/openshift-cicd-pipelines/README.md

 ![Pipeline](demo/images/pipeline.png)

-## Pipeline library
+## Pipeline Library

-The pipeline uses a shared library for common functionality, the library is in [this](https://github.com/redhatcsargentina/openshift-pipeline-library.git) repository.
+The pipeline uses a shared library for common functionality, the library is embedded in this repository but can be externalized in other Git repository as well.

 ## Demo

-### Create the environments (projects)
+### Create the environments

-These are the environments where the applications will be promoted by the pipeline.
+These are the environments used to promote the application:

     oc new-project dev
     oc new-project test